syam000/DSA/README.md

 # DSA

-Playground for popular DSA problems — focused on senior engineer interview prep.
+Playground for popular DSA problems

 > **Note:** Claude AI is only used for validating solutions and adding documentation — all problem-solving is done independently.